Which Dutch Visa Should You Choose?

 - For non-EU/EEA nationals with a valid job offer

-- Employer must be a recognized sponsor
+- Employer does not necessarily have to be a recognized sponsor

 - Salary must meet minimum thresholds

-- Family members can also apply for residence permits
+- Family members also get residence permits

 Orientation Year Visa